MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

-This can get quite noisy.
-Luckily, C# is still evolving which means we can reduce some of the noise by leveraging the newnull conditional operator.
+As you can see there is quite noise.
+Luckily, C# is still evolving which means we can reduce some of the noise by leveraging the new null conditional operator.

 #### Null Conditional Operator

-With the null conditional operator, we could change the code to look as follows...
+With the [null conditional operator](https://msdn.microsoft.com/en-nz/library/dn986595.aspx), we could change the code to look as follows...

 ~~~
 var person = MethodThatReturnsAPerson();